xknt21/xknt21.github.io/content/project.md

 Taiwan faces a major stray animal issue, with over 160,000 stray cats and dogs reported [10].
 This number is increasing yearly due to abandonment and unregulated breeding.
 Globally, the problem is even bigger; for example, the USA alone has an estimated 30–80 million stray cats living on the streets [12].
 These high numbers show that stray animals are a long-term and large-scale problem that cities are struggling to manage.

 **Shelters Are Overloaded**
 In Taiwan, shelters can accommodate only about 3% of stray animals [10].
-This means 97% of strays remain outside or are re-released through SNR programs.
+This means 97% of strays remain outside or are re-released through TNR programs.
 Overcrowded shelters cannot properly care for the animals, and new arrivals are often turned away.
 Therefore, SNR becomes a necessary but imperfect solution where the animal is released but loses all official connection to the shelter system.

 **Post-Release Cats Are Forgotten**
 After being neutered and returned, these cats are no longer tracked by shelters [10].
 There’s no monitoring for illnesses, injuries, or changes in behavior.
 This creates a huge welfare gap — if a cat gets sick or hurt after release, no one notices unless a random citizen reports it.
 The lack of a reconnection method also limits opportunities for future adoption or rescue.

 **Current Tracking Methods Are Weak**
-The only current method of identifying SNR cats is through ear-tipping, a practice where a small part of the cat’s ear is clipped to indicate it was neutered [12].
+The only current method of identifying TNR cats is through ear-tipping, a practice where a small part of the cat’s ear is clipped to indicate it was neutered [12].
 However, ear-tipping does not distinguish individual cats.
 It tells you the cat has been neutered, but not which cat it is.
 There is no system to recognize a particular cat or follow its health or status over time.

 **Financial Costs Are Huge**
 Managing strays without a tracking system is extremely cost-inefficient.
 Taiwan’s local governments spend millions each year on capturing, neutering, and handling stray animals [3].
 Without good tracking, shelters and government workers waste resources by mistakenly re-catching neutered cats or failing to prioritize sick ones.
 Long term, this drives up costs for cities and leads to inefficient use of public funds.